astrobarrage/astrobarrage/README.md

 –☆ i block/hide freely. don't be weird towards me and we're cool :3

+–☆ i don't roleplay on pt (outside of silly bits with friens), so please don't ask me to

 **statuses**

 –☆ online - default status. open to int, but may be offtab